The Scatty Mum

 Such an easy recipe to make with only 5 ingredients!

-• Maple Syrup - Helps to combine the mixture and is a great vegan alternative for honey.
+• Maple Syrup - This helps to bind the mixture together and is a great vegan alternative to honey.

 energy date ball ingredients in a food processor